 As technology continues to integrate into our society, an increasing number of daily operations have become available virtually.
-Meetings, medical appointments, school… even physical therapy appointments have started to become accessible online.
-One of the biggest benefits of online services is that is increases accessibility.
 Many people are unable to attend face-to-face appointments due to time and financial constraints, and this is true for seeking mental health treatment as well.

 Is BetterHelp therapy or counseling?